Gay village: United States

 Boystown in Chicago is also a very well-defined gay village situated within the larger Lakeview neighborhood.
 Lakeview is an affluent neighborhood with a reputation for being a stronghold of liberal and progressive political views.
 Outside of Boystown, Lakeview is a mixture of both gay and straight citizens and families, but Boystown is the main gay village.
-Boystown began with a cluster of bars on North Halsted Street and blossomed into an entire district dedicated to LGBT life and culture in the 1980s.
+Boystown began with a cluster of bars on North Halsted Street and blossomed into an entire district dedicated to LGBTQ life and culture in the 1980s.
 According to the founders of Sidetrack, one of these pioneering bars, Boystown was only to grow as much as it did because its residents were politically engaged and actively resisted city efforts to drive them underground.
 Gay bars in Boystown also served as a hub of AIDS-related activism.